-22) A plan’s formulary must include a clear written description of the exception process that an enrollee could use to obtain coverage of a drug that is not included on the plan’s formulary.
+23) A plan’s formulary must include a clear written description of the exception process that an enrollee could use to obtain coverage of a drug that is not included on the plan’s formulary.

-23) For 2016, a carrier may offer a plan with two in-network facility tiers if the lowest-cost tier network (Tier 1), complies with the cost-sharing requirements in the standard benefit plan design, meets state network adequacy and timeliness standards as applied by the applicable regulator and the carrier demonstrates that the two in-network facility tiers are in the best interest of the consumer as determined by Covered California on a case-by-case basis, based on premium stability, price, quality, choice and value.
+24) An issuer may offer plans with two in-network facility tiers, provided the lowest-cost tier network (Tier 1) complies with the cost-sharing requirements in the standard benefit plan design and meets state network adequacy and timeliness standards as applied by the applicable regulator.
+Further, the issuer must demonstrate that the two in-network facility tiers are in the best interest of the consumer as determined by Covered California on a case-by-case basis, based on premium stability, price, quality, choice and value.
 For non-Qualified Health Plans, the applicable regulator will review.

+25) The health issuer may not impose a member cost share for Diabetes Education which is defined as covered health education programs, which may include programs provided online and counseling over the phone; individual counseling when the office visit is solely for health education; and covered health education materials.
+Health education provided during an outpatient consultation or exam shall have no additional cost share beyond the cost share already required for the visit.

+26) The health issuer may not impose a member cost share for Diabetes Self-Management which is defined as services that are provided for diabetic outpatient self-management training, education and medical nutrition therapy to enable a member to properly use the devices, equipment and supplies, and any additional outpatient self-management training, education and medical nutrition therapy when directed or prescribed by the member’s physician.
+This includes but is not limited to instruction that will enable diabetic patients and their families to gain an understanding of the diabetic disease process, and the daily management of diabetic therapy, in order to avoid frequent hospitalizations and complications.
+These are mandated covered services under HSC § 1367.51 and CIC § 10176.61.